BU-ISCIII/virology_training/Galaxy/exercises/SARS-CoV-2_trainig.md

 3. Bam file > Select the aligment bam file generated with Bowtie2.
 4. BED file with primer sequences and positions > Select the bed file you just upload.
 5. Minimum length of read to retain after trimming = 20
-6. Include reads with no primers > Yes.
+6. Include reads not ending in any primer binding sites? > Yes.

 ![ivar_trim1](../docs/images/ivar_trim1.png)